Binoculars in Astronomy

 Read, absorb and constantly refer to Stephen's excellent guide:

-(Not roof prism for your first pair and definately no zoom binoculars!)
+(Not roof prism for your first pair and definitely no zoom binoculars!)

 Choose some 10x50 porro-prism binoculars in line with this guide's recommendations.